Skip to main content

 ADMIT POSTPONE DENY

 Watch for your admissions packet to arrive via USPS.
 Check out the admitted transfer students webpage for more information regarding your next steps.
 Some applicants may be placed on a postpone list, meaning an admission decision will be made at a later date.
-If you would like your application to receive further consideration, please follow the instructions in your admission letter.
+If you would like your application to receive further consideration, please follow the instructions in your decision letter.
 For some transfer students, it is possible to be considered for a later term.
 For assistance, please contact the Admissions Office.

 Applicants from Western Technical College